BernardGreenberg/MuseScorePlugins/README.md

 The plugins provided here are directly downloadable.
 You must install them into the Plugins directory, and follow the normal directions to install plugins (https://musescore.org/en/handbook/3/plugins).

-Note that **these plugins require MuseScore 3.3**: they will not work with the Released MuseScore 3.2 (let alone MuseScore 2).
-MuseScore 3.3 is now available as Beta software at https://musescore.org/en/3.3beta ; it includes the necessary features for these plugins.
-Full official release of 3.3 is now anticipated for October, 2019.
+Note that **these plugins require MuseScore 3.3**: they will not work with any earlier version.
+MuseScore 3.3 is now available as the standard release.

 In MuseScore, a note's _on-time_ and _off-time_ are, respectively, the delay of its onset and the time of its release as actually performed as opposed to its notated position and time-value (i.e., quarter (crochet), eighth (quaver), etc.).
 The note's notated value is measured in _per mille_, ‰, like percent, but in thousandths instead of hundredths.
 If a note starts exactly when notated, its on-time is 0.
 If a note ends exactly when notated, its off-time is 1000.
 The MuseScore *staccato* accent, for example, changes off-time to 500 (i.e. reduces the note to half its indicated length).
 All of these plugins, therefore, deal in time as *per mille* (1000ths).